quantum-elixir/quantum-core/README.md

 ## Contribution

-This project uses the [C4.1 process](http://rfc.zeromq.org/spec:22) for all code changes.
+This project uses the [Collective Code Construction Contract (C4)](http://rfc.zeromq.org/spec:42/C4/) for all code changes.

 > "Everyone, without distinction or discrimination, SHALL have an equal right to become a Contributor under the terms of this contract."